Nebulosity

 The transmission curve for a typical Neodymium type filter is inserted here with the transmission curves for a typical stock filtered camera (in blue) versus an astro-modified filtered body (in red).
 Please note the high transmission for natural airglow at 557.7 nm, which is atypical for any other LPR filter.

 Targets such as galaxies, star clusters and reflection nebulae are some of the more difficult objects to capture from polluted areas.
 Neodymium filters, also the multi-band filters, are well suited for capturing such broadband sources in the night sky.
-They can often create better full-color images in both modified and stock CMOS cameras, often with just a little post-processing.
+They can often create better full-color images in both modified and stock CMOS cameras, often with very little post-processing.
 The Neodymium filters are not recommended for darker skies because most of them easily transmit Earth's natural airglow (at 557.7 nm).

 Some filters in this class are named "moon", "natural light" and "nuances".
 Here is a partial list of Neodymium type filters: